 Section 1.
-There shall be an Annual General Meeting of the members of the Association as determined by the Board of Directors so as to maximize attendance by the members.
+There shall be an Annual General Meeting of the voting members of the Association as determined by the Board of Directors so as to maximize attendance by these members.
 The date, time and place of the Annual General Meeting shall be announced to the members at least sixty days in advance.

 Section 2.
-In addition to an Annual General Meeting, Special Meetings of the Association may be called by the Board of Directors or by a special petition signed by at least fifty individual members from at least five countries by giving ninety days notice to the Executive Officer and indicating the purpose and the business of such Special Meeting.
+In addition to an Annual General Meeting, Special Meetings of the Association may be called by the Board of Directors or by a special petition signed by at least fifty voting members from at least five countries by giving ninety days notice to the CEO or equivalent administrative officer and indicating the purpose and the business of such Special Meeting.

 Section 3.
-The individual members present at a meeting of the Association called pursuant to Article VII Section 1 or Article VII Section 2 shall constitute a quorum.
-Acts of the majority of voting members present at a meeting shall be deemed acts of the members of the Association unless the Board of Directors has previously indicated that a mail ballot of the membership should be taken on a particular issue.
+The voting members present at a meeting of the Association called pursuant to Article VII Section 1 or Article VII Section 2 shall constitute a quorum.
+Acts of the majority of voting members present at a meeting shall be deemed acts of the members of the Association unless the Board of Directors has previously indicated that a mail or electronic ballot of the voting membership should be taken on a particular issue.